-BOSTON - Boston, Massachusetts and Melbourne, Victoria, Australia are sister cities in this world and there is an inherent connection where the communities want to look out for one another.
-Obviously, wildfires have ravaged large swaths of land in Australia and have been major weights on the current news cycle and while Melbourne is not on fire, there is still the inherent need for many to do whatever they can to help.
+BOSTON - Boston, Massachusetts, and Melbourne, Victoria, Australia are sister cities in this world and there is an inherent connection where the communities want to look out for one another.
+While wildfires have ravaged large swaths of land in Australia there is a need for many to do whatever they can to help.
 In an inspiring gesture, a number of chefs and restauranteurs based in Boston have banded together to help those in need.

 Samuel Jackson, the proprietor of KO Catering & Pies, an Australian restaurant in Boston, has begun an event known as Boston Barbie for Bushfire Support, per NBC.
 This event will be a massive fundraiser for a number of organizations in Australia that need help fighting the wildfires.
 The Boston Barbie is a big buffet with Australian-style cuisine that will be crafted by major chefs in Boston like Uni's Tony Messina, Sarma's Cassie Piuma, BISQ's Alex Saenz, and many more.
 Over twenty chefs in the city have answered the call, as well as local businesses like Notch Brewing and Narragansett.

-The fundraiser will be held on January 28 from seven to ten o'clock in the evening at the Capo Supper Club in Boston.
+The fundraiser will be held on January 28 from 7 p.m. to 10 p.m. at the Capo Supper Club in Boston.
 The tickets are $150.00.
 It can be tough to swing, but if you are fortunate enough, then it will be a worthwhile event to attend.

 It is so incredible to see such an act of faith and goodwill to help people on the other side of the globe, people who will likely never meet these chefs.
 That's what being human is all about; we owe it to each other.
 We have to lift each other up and give the help that's so needed.
 None of us can navigate this world alone and we need other people.
 To do what we can to combat the raging climate crisis in Australia is to bring some goodwill back into this world, which can be beautiful if we do what we can to make it so.